Canon T6i vs Nikon D5600

 Review summary: Canon T6i vs Nikon D5600

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Nikon D5600?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS Rebel T6i: